jagustin/digibyte/doc/README.md

 Setup
 ---------------------
-DigiByte Core is the original DigiByte client and it builds the backbone of the network.
-However, it downloads and stores the entire history of DigiByte transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+LekCoin Core is the original LekCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of LekCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
-DigiByte Core
+LekCoin Core
 =============

 Setup
 ---------------------
-DigiByte Core is the original DigiByte client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of DigiByte transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+LekCoin Core is the original LekCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of LekCoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download DigiByte Core, visit [digibytecore.org](https://digibytecore.org/en/releases/).
+To download LekCoin Core, visit [lekcoincore.org](https://lekcoincore.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run DigiByte on your native platform.
+The following are some helpful notes on how to run LekCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/digibyte-qt` (GUI) or
+- `bin/lekcoin-qt` (GUI) or
-- `bin/digibyted` (headless)
+- `bin/lekcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run digibyte-qt.exe.
+Unpack the files into a directory, and then run lekcoin-qt.exe.

 ### OS X

-Drag DigiByte-Core to your applications folder, and then run DigiByte-Core.
+Drag LekCoin-Core to your applications folder, and then run LekCoin-Core.

 ### Need Help?

-* See the documentation at the [DigiByte Wiki](https://en.digibyte.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [LekCoin Wiki](https://en.lekcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#digibyte](http://webchat.freenode.net?channels=digibyte) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=digibyte).
+* Ask for help on [#lekcoin](http://webchat.freenode.net?channels=lekcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=lekcoin).
-* Ask for help on the [DigiByteTalk](https://digibytetalk.org/) forums, in the [Technical Support board](https://digibytetalk.org/index.php?board=4.0).
+* Ask for help on the [LekCoinTalk](https://lekcointalk.org/) forums, in the [Technical Support board](https://lekcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build DigiByte on your native platform.
+The following are developer notes on how to build LekCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)